 2.2 Concept systems

 Whenever an object is presented to us, we automatically perceive its position in an organized system - provided that our experience tells us where it belongs.
 In the case of <democracy>, a concept known to most people, it would automatically come to mind as a "type of government" - i.e. we would assign it at the level directly below the concept <government>.
 Therefore, the use of concept systems in many contexts is an extremely valuable and useful exercise.
-They allow us to put an unknown concept into a semantic context and give us a good idea of the meaning or "size" of certain concepts compared to other concepts.
+They allow us to put an unknown concept into a semantic context and give us a good idea of the meaning or "size" of a concept compared to other concepts.

 This is also the reason why concept systems are of crucial importance for didactic purposes, in the context of translation work, and for the systematic storage and retrieval of information.